Recent Advances of Continual Learning in Computer Vision: An Overview: Conclusion

 \section{Conclusion}

 Continual learning is an important complementary of typical batch learning in neural network training.
 Recently, it has attracted broad attention, especially in the computer vision area.
 In this paper, we have given a comprehensive overview of the recent advances of continual learning in computer vision with various techniques used and various subareas that the methods have been applied to.
-We also give a brief discussion on some potential future research directions.
+We also conduct performance comparisons over continual learning methods in different computer vision tasks and give a brief discussion on some potential future research directions.